Visit the lovely coastal park of Pasir Ris and the wonderfully natural Tampines Eco Green on this great half-day hike.

 From Pasir Ris MRT station, take exit A and head to the main road before turning left.
 Cross the large road and you’re at the edge of Pasir Ris Park.

 Pasir Ris Park was opened in 1986 on reclaimed swampland.
 The nice coastline led the rich of the past to build holiday bungalows along the shoreline in the 19th century.
 Today it’s a lovely park with mangroves, ponds, coastline and beautiful trees.

 Head towards the car park, but take the small path beforehand on your right, and then shortly left.
 Follow this and you’ll soon reach a lovely pond.
 We saw a juvenile bird of prey here, and there were many people with huge camera lenses taking photos, as there were throughout this park.

 After the pond, the trail becomes a boardwalk as it winds its way through wild mangrove forests.
-There’s a viewing deck to the right on the edge of the Tampines River, and a tall observation tower at the other side of the mangroves.
+There’s a viewing deck to the right on the edge of the Tampines River and a tall observation tower on the other side of the mangroves.